 A special incentive for donors to make a lasting contribution to the arts was offered through the Arts Endowment Fund Program (AEF), a matching program the Ontario Ministry of Culture administered by the Ontario Arts Foundation.
 During the program, arts organizations across Ontario established endowment funds, attracting $60 million in matching funds.
 Over the last 17 years, more than $54 million in income has been paid out in support of arts organizations in Ontario.

 Canada Cultural Investment Fund, Endowment Incentives Component

 The Ontario Arts Foundation invests matching funds received on behalf of arts organizations who contributed to their endowments under a program offered by the Department of Canadian Heritage.
 Arts organizations jointly apply for matching funds from the Federal government.
-Since the program began in 2002, matching grants total $5.0 million.
-Arts organizations continue to have the opportunity to apply for matching funds as the federal government is committed to continuing this program until 2015.
+Since the program began in 2002, matching grants total $5.6 million.
+We encourage donors and arts organizations to identify opportunities where long-term gifts can leverage this ongoing matching opportunity.

 Private Funds, Awards, Scholarships

 Special awards, prizes and scholarships recognize excellence in the arts while reflecting the interests of arts patrons and their creative approaches to supporting the arts.
 Since 1991, 30 private funds, awards and scholarship programs have been established, from which $10.7 million in awards and scholarships have been paid out.

 Combining extensive knowledge of the arts in Ontario with efficient administration and a flexible approach, we work with arts patrons to help them develop strategies that reflect their philanthropic goals while providing continuing support over the long term.